10 Must-Have Customer Service Tools for a 5-star Support

 One of the most time-wasting tasks in customer support, or any customer-facing role, for that matter, is that the point-of-contact might need to refer to another team member to help out.
 That is, when a ticket comes in and the agent doesn’t know the solution, they might have to reach out to another team member.

 With traditional inboxes, that means forwarding and CC’ing the message to the other user, all while making sure everyone is in the loop about the developments.
-Using a shared inbox for customer support, on the other hand, allows all users to view incoming queries in real time.
+Using a shared inbox for customer support, on the other hand, allows all users to view incoming queries in real-time.

 Context for tasks

 Similarly, the tickets need context to be useful.
-So, a good set of customer service tools includes features such as file uploads, comments, subtasks, deadlines and other add-ons that allow agents to fill out with what they need.
+So, a good set of customer service tools includes features such as file uploads, comments, subtasks, deadlines and other add-ons that allow agents to fill out what they need.

 Collaboration